 Section 5.
 Chapter President

-A Chapter President represents the Chapter in its interface with The Association
+A Chapter President represents the Chapter in its interface with The Association.

 Section 6.
 Demise

 In the event a Chapter ceases to function, all property, revenue, and records are to be handed over to the Secretary for safe keeping.
 All property and records are to be stored for future use.
 All Chapter funds shall be deposited in the Association’s general fund.
 The Chapter Charter shall become void.